Expedite Your Work Permit (EAD)

 How long should I wait before expediting my EAD?

-We recommend waiting at least 6 months beyond the normal processing time before filing a mandamus lawsuit for employment authorization.
+Many filers wait at least 6 months beyond the normal processing time before filing a mandamus lawsuit for employment authorization.

 Can I work while my mandamus case is pending?